PaulleDemon/font-tester-chrome/readme.md

 5. Select a font.
 6. Copy the code and use it.
 Yes, that's it

+> [!NOTE]
+During partial text selection, the fonts applied will affect the entire text between the elements, because, inserting elements around selection may affect the style.
+However, In the future we may wrap an element around the selection, based on the user feedback.

 ## Features of Font Tester
 ✅ Test 1000+ google fonts <br>
 ✅ Move the modal around the webpage. <br>